ywarezk/nz-range-slider/README.md

 For now the options are pretty minimalist and if someone would want to expend them they are more then welcomed.
 The options are:

-1. minimumValue - minimum value of the slider
+1. minimumValue - minimum value of the slider (default: 14)

-2. maximumValue - maximum value of the slider
+2. maximumValue - maximum value of the slider (default: 60)

+3. lowerValue - the lowest value the slider can have (default: minimumValue)

+4. upperValue - the highest value the slider can have (default: maximumValue)

+position of slider on screen:

+5. left - (default: 5)

+6. top - (default: middle of screen)

+7. width - (default: screen width - 10)

+next option are only for the RangeSlider (not avilable for UISlider)

-3. stepValue - the minimum amount we can increase the range slider each step
+8. stepValue - the minimum amount we can increase the range slider each step (default: 1)

+8. showCaptions - show the current values on the handles (default: false)

 ##Hide the slider